Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 You can visit `http://localhost:6420` and perform the following actions:

-1. Click the **Login** button to start the Azure AD B2C sign in or sign up workflow.
+1. Click the **Login** button to start the Azure AD B2C sign in, sign up or password reset user-flows.
-2. Once signed in, you can click the **Call Web API** button to have your display name returned from the Web API call as a JSON object.
+1. Once signed in, you can click on the **Call Web API** button to have your display name returned from the Web API call as a JSON object.
+1. Once signed in, you can click the **Edit Profile** button to edit your profile information.
-3. Click **Logout** to logout from the application.
+1. Click **Logout** to logout from the application.

 ## Using your own Azure AD B2C Tenant